 - Recording is in the legitimate interests of the recorder, unless those interests are overridden by the interests of the participants in the call

-For general call recording, for example to monitor service levels or for staff training in a contact centre, the options left to businesses will be numbers one or six.
+For general call recording, for example to monitor service levels or for staff training in a contact centre or other organisation, the options left to businesses will be numbers one or six.
 And as the ‘legitimate interests’ of a business to evaluate customer service are not always likely to outweigh the interests of personal privacy under the new regulations, realistically that may only leave gaining consent.

 What are the rules on making live calls?